-Similarly, many DC newlyweds want to incorporate special elements into their post-ceremony couples portraits.
-The getting-ready portion of a wedding day is often informal, so ensuring that personal effects make it into photos in meaningful ways can be challenging.
+For that reason, you might also be interested in incorporating these kinds of special elements into your wedding photos.
+If you do, we would suggest doing that during your post-ceremony couples portraits.
+That part of your wedding day is the ideal time for doing that.
+The getting-ready portion is often informal, so ensuring that any personal effects make it into your photos in meaningful ways can be challenging.
 Most marriage ceremonies are more structured, of course.
 However, many are too formal for the inclusion of things that are not directly related to the exchange of vows and rings.
 This is particularly true of most religious wedding ceremonies.
-A bride or groom might be able to wear something personal, but that is typically the extent of what is permissible.
+You or your future spouse might be able to wear something personal, but it would probably need to be small and not very visible.
+That is typically the extent of what is permissible.

-Newly-married couples obviously have considerably more freedom during the portraiture portion of their big day.
-Though time can sometimes be a limiting factor, they can generally do whatever they want with their couples portraits.
-Brides and grooms can have their wedding photographers take classic pictures with timeless poses.
-Or they can ask their photographic documentarians to capture more candid images that reveal the newlyweds’ true personalities.
-Or they can opt for a mix of everything.
-As long as there is enough time, a wedding photographer in the Nation’s Capital can make all of it happen!
+Once you have tied the knot, though, you will obviously have considerably more freedom.
+During the portraiture portion of your big day, you have a lot more control.
+Though time can sometimes be a limiting factor, you can generally structure your couples portraits however you would like.
+You and your beloved can have your DC wedding photographers take classic pictures with timeless poses.
+Or you can ask your photographic documentarians to capture more candid images that reveal more of your true personalities.
+Or you can opt for a mix of everything.
+As long as there is enough time, a Washington, DC, wedding photographer can make all of it happen!
 So getting some shots with special mementos is always an option.

-In our experience, Washington, DC, newlyweds tend to incorporate items with familial significance into their couples portraits.
-Though some brides and grooms want to include things from their relationship’s history, most want to memorialize family members who could not be present at the wedding.
-The most common request that we have received is to photograph new husbands and wives with pictures of late grandparents.
+Wondering what sort of things would be appropriate to include in your couples portraits?
+In our experience, the most popular items are, unsurprisingly, those with familial significance.
+Though some newlyweds want to include things from their relationship’s history, most want to memorialize family members who could not be present at the wedding.
+The most common request that we have received is to photograph newly-married spouses with pictures of late grandparents.
 Couples who ask for this want photos that celebrate their love and the importance of those who have loved them.

 There was another reason why we loved that these future brides included a personal touch in their engagement portraits.
 Namely, it allowed us to get really creative with their pictures!
 In addition to being deeply symbolic, the pride flag also became an integral part of the composition of the shots.
 We took pictures of the two of them with the banner wrapped around them.
 We got stunning images of flag illuminated by the late-day sun and the brides silhouetted behind them.
 We also photographed them embracing while simultaneously extending the flash-lit flag in front of them.
 It was from that sequence of images that we selected the one featured here.